Skinz3/Nova.Compiler/Readme.md

 # What is Nova

-> Nova is a cross plateform and high level abstraction interpreted language written in C++.
+> Nova is a cross plateform and high level of abstraction interpreted language written in C++.

   ###### Paradigms:
   + Interpreted (only for now)